Guncrazy

 Guncrazy is a 1992 American crime drama film inspired by the 1950 film Gun Crazy.
 It was directed by Tamra Davis in her feature film directorial debut, written by Matthew Bright and starring Drew Barrymore.
 Davis had read the script in 1985, but filming did not begin until November 1991.
 The film was shown at the Cannes Film Festival on May 14, 1992, and aired on Showtime beginning later that year.
 The film had a limited theatrical release in January 1993.

 Plot

-A teenager murders her stepfather, a sexually abusive man, after he teaches her how to use a gun.
+A teenager, Anita, murders her stepfather, a sexually abusive man, after he teaches her how to use a gun.
 Through a misapplied school pen-pal assignment, she meets a prisoner, Howard, whom she seduces back into the world of guns.
 She marries Howard and decides to show him the remains of her stepfather; Howard helps her dispose of the body.
 After they dispose of the corpse, Howard commits several homicides, although he was provoked in every instance.
+After killing a hospital security guard, they go on the run, but are eventually cornered by police in an empty house.
+Howard convinces Anita to say she was kidnapped and held against her will, then goes down the stairs of the house, where he's killed in a hail of bullets.